 Expert Tips

-- Be sure to use chicken stock, not broth.
-The chicken stock has a much richer mouth feel and adds better flavor.
-Learn how to make Chicken Bone Broth.
+- Use chicken stock, not broth.
+Stock has a richer mouthfeel and better flavor.
+Learn how to make Chicken Bone Broth for even better results.

-If you are making this dish ahead of time, follow all the instructions but leave the lemon juice and sour cream out.
-Freeze the chicken in an airtight container.
-Thaw in the fridge overnight, then heat on the stove top.
+If making this dish ahead of time, follow all instructions but leave out the lemon juice and sour cream.
+Freeze the chicken and sauce in an airtight container.

-To freeze leftovers, place in an airtight container and store in the freezer for up to one month.
-Thaw in the fridge overnight.
-Reheat in the microwave or on the stove until warmed through.
+To freeze leftovers, store in an airtight container for up to one month.
+Thaw overnight and reheat until warmed through.

-**Note that the sour cream may curdle slightly, resulting in a less than smooth texture.
-However, the flavor will be the same.
+Note: Sour cream may curdle slightly after freezing, resulting in a less smooth texture—but the flavor will still be delicious.

 More Recipes Using Paprika